-We begin in Terracina, an important Roman town on the Via Appia.
+We begin in Terracina, a significant Roman town on the Via Appia.
 Here we find the ancient remains of the hilltop sanctuary of Jupiter Anxur, visit the Roman ruins and Archaeological Museum.
 This afternoon, a short drive takes us to Sperlonga.
 Emperor Tiberius’s seashore villa is found here, with its remarkable outdoor dining room at the mouth of a cave with gigantic sculptures of mythological events.

 We visit Hadrian’s Villa which sprawls across the rolling countryside at the foot of the hills below the town of Tivoli.
-Beginning around AD 117 Hadrian took a small family villa owned by his wife and added on a whole series of grand pavilions, many of them modelled after places he had seen on his travels around the empire.
-The complex ended up larger than most Roman cities.
-We visit the town this afternoon and pay a visit to the great 16th century Villa D’Este.
-Built by Cardinal Ippolito D’Este, the son of Lucrezia Borgia and a major figure in the church politics of the era.
+This afternoon, we visit the town of Tivoli and pay a visit to the grandiose 16th Century Villa D’Este, built by Cardinal Ippolito D’Este, the son of Lucrezia Borgia.

 We head for the hills today, to visit Alba Fucens, strategically positioned on the main route to the Adriatic.
 The large site stretches over a hill with three spurs.
-This spectacularly situated city is often mentioned as a highlight by guests on this tour.
+This spectacularly situated city hosts more than sufficient riches to warrant a full day of exploration.

 We finish our tour with a visit to Ostia Antica, the harbour city at the mouth of the Tiber which provides us with a unique insight into Roman trading practices and urban dwellings.
 We fly home this afternoon.

 - Tour Manager